 What’s a typical week like for a MAP founder?

 A typical week for a MAP founder is spent working on your business with support from the MAP team, mentors and founder cohort.
 The objective is to surround you with the knowledge, support, expertise and networks to help you succeed.
-Every few weeks during the program, we run workshops that you can attend, covering topics such as legal essentials, fundraising, hiring etc. Approaching the end of the program, we will conduct regular pitch practice sessions to help you refine your pitch.
+Every few weeks during the program, we run workshops that you can attend, covering topics such as legal essentials, fundraising, hiring etc. Approaching the end of the program, we will conduct regular pitch practice sessions to help you refine your investor pitch.

 MAP provides its founders with ample office space and access to board rooms for meetings or cubicles to make sales calls.
 During the program (and for life as a MAP alumni afterwards), you’ll also have access to the MAP mentors who can provide guidance and feedback on your business.
 From June to October as the program runs, we also have regular dinners with our mentors.
 The mentor dinners offer a casual, conversational and candid insight into the mentors’ wealth of experience.
 The mentor dinners offer an amazing opportunity for our founders to get up close with some of Australia’s leading business minds and are always strictly off the record!